michaelbrooks/django-stream-analysis/README.md

 are data you want to store every `DURATION` of time.
 You can do whatever you like inside the calculate() method, including the creation or modification of model data from other tables.
+The `cleanup(self)` method can be filled in to remove any old data accumulated elsewhere by the time frame analysis.
+It will be called after `calculate()`.

+To ensure that stream data is not saved for too long, the `get_stream_memory_cutoff()` class method is used to determine the earliest stream data that your time frame still needs.
+You may optionally override this.

 ```python
 class DemoTimeFrame(stream_analysis.BaseTimeFrame):